Inglewood Daily News: Nylander controversy

-Dean family ownership
+Dean family, Coast Media ownership

 The business was purchased by Edwin W. Dean, former Marengo, Illinois, editor and publisher, and Kenneth H. Kraft of Highland Park, Illinois, effective April 1, 1946.
 Dean took over active management of the business on June 17 after he and his family moved into their new home in Morningside Park.
 Kraft sold his interest in 1963.

 The Dean family maintained ownership after the death of Edwin W. Dean on November 21, 1963.
 Effective September 1, 1969, Edwin W. Dean Jr., publisher of the Inglewood Daily News, took over the Culver City Evening Star-News, Venice Vanguard and Westchester Star-News in a sale by the James S. Copley organization.
 The latter had purchased the Culver City and Venice newspapers in 1928 and had started the Westchester paper as a legal newspaper in 1967.

+Dean Jr. and his mother Ruth D. Dean sold their eight community newspapers and another semi-monthly trade publication to Coast Media Inc., owned by Richard Bronner and Bob Payson of West Los Angeles, in 1979.
+Later that year the company bought four other local papers operated as Hawthorne Community News Inc. Stephen Hadland became an owner at some point.
+The group sold off four papers in 1985.
+At that time the total circulation of the group was 70,000.
+In 1994, Coast Media Newspapers was seized by the Internal Revenue Service for failing to pay $228,000 in back taxes.
+The entire staff of nearly 50 was laid off.
+Hadland planned to reopen the business was the tax lien was settled.
+At that time the News for a freesheet.

 Union representation

 In 1947 the International Typographical Union made an attempt to organize the mechanical workers of the newspaper.
 Pickets were at the building to demand a closed-shop contract.
 A strike was called, and about half of all employees refused to cross the picket line.
 Publisher Edwin W. Dean offered a contract hinging on the results of a National Labor Relations Board vote, but he was turned down.
 The newspaper already had a closed-shop contract with its stereotypers and pressmen.